semiprime/pygenda/docs/Contributing.md

   or "delete only this occurrence" when the user tries to delete a repeating item.

-* Allow the user to customise the soft buttons.
+* Allow the user to customise the softkeys.

 * Add a custom iterator to speed up calculation of repeated entries (choose some type of repeat that currently displays a "Notice: